Nenkai/gt-modding-hub/docs/index.md

 ## Contributing

 If you'd like to contribute, [this is the repository](https://github.com/Nenkai/gt-modding-hub) for this website.
+Otherwise you can join the discord and discuss anything in regards to the website in `#modding-hub-chat`.